-While thinking about my most challenging recruitment situations, these interviews come to my mind: my gut told me that I was dealing with talent and potential; still, the candidate's answers could not give me any proof of it.
+In my whole career as a People & Business Partner, I've conducted dozens of recruitment processes.
+While thinking about my most challenging recruitment situations, these interviews came to my mind: my gut told me that I was dealing with talent and potential; still, the candidate's answers could not give me any proof of it.
 In such cases, I asked additional questions and sometimes even made an extra meeting.
-It extended the recruitment process for both parties and was unfavourable for the candidates because there were others about whom we had no doubts.
+It extended the recruitment process for both parties and was unfavorable for the candidates because there were others about whom we had no doubts.

 For many, an interview is seen as an exam.
 You sit in front of expressionless people who ask many questions and don't know if your answers are what they want to hear.

-An influential group of attributes that we usually check during recruitment are skills related to processing, decision-making style and strategic thinking.
+An influential group of attributes that we usually check during recruitment is skills related to processing, decision-making style, and strategic thinking.
 All this can be checked by asking detailed questions.
-However, if you want to have an advantage over other candidates, show us that you can use the accumulated knowledge about Tidio (product, business model etc.) and combine it with your experience.
+However, if you want to have an advantage over other candidates, show us that you can use the accumulated knowledge about Tidio (product, business model, etc.) and combine it with your experience.